ZA

 Common mistakes

-- Letting debit orders/subscriptions keep running for weeks
+- Letting debit orders or subscriptions keep running for weeks

-- Assuming the employer will handle death-in-service/group life without confirmation
+- Assuming the employer will handle death-in-service or group life without confirmation

-- Not separating retirement-fund benefits from estate/bank assumptions (causes confusion and delays)
+- Not separating retirement-fund benefits from estate or bank assumptions

 If you only do 3 things this month

-- Open employer benefits (death-in-service + payouts) and secure written acknowledgement
+- Open employer benefits and workplace payouts and secure written acknowledgement

-- Stop debit orders and map bank accounts/loans with references
+- Stop debit orders and map bank accounts and loans with references

 FAQ (South Africa — benefits & financial support after a death)